unavi-xyz/docs/src/content/docs/content/worlds.md

 ## Hosting

-Just like websites, worlds need servers to host them.
+Worlds need a server to host them.

-The host server adds **multiplayer functionality** to your world.
-It has the job of connecting players together, and facilitating communication between them.
+The server adds **multiplayer functionality** to your world - it has the job of connecting players together, and facilitating communication between them.

-UNAVI runs a host server that is used by default for any worlds created at [unavi.xyz](https://unavi.xyz).
+UNAVI runs a home server that is used by default for any worlds created at [unavi.xyz](https://unavi.xyz).
-However, you have the option of running your own host server, giving you complete control and ownership of your creations.
+However, you have the option of running your own - giving you complete control and ownership of your creations.
-Check out the [networking docs](/wired-protocol/networking/#host) for more information on how hosting works.